SenseNet/docs.sensenet.com/content/guides/search.md

 ### Type

 You can narrow the results to one content type.
-It also uses the derived types, to handle your custom types also.
-Below the search box click one of the buttons or select from the more list.
+It also gives back the derived types to handle your custom ones.
+Below the search box click one of the buttons or select from the more list to set this filter.

 ### Path